 How to Enable Debug-Level Logging for Blazor Components Using Serilog?

 This article outlines the steps to enable debug-level logging in your Blazor Server application to monitor the internal behavior of Syncfusion Blazor components.
-By installing Serilog.AspNetCore package, you can capture detailed logs including lifecycle events, rendering processes, and JavaScript interop calls.
+By installing the Serilog.AspNetCore package, you can capture detailed logs, including lifecycle events, rendering processes, and JavaScript interop calls.

 Install the Serilog.AspNetCore package via NuGet Package Manager Console: